 Even the simplest file interaction in a Finder window begins with highlighting one or more items.
-Like many other computer operating systems, macOS provides a few different ways for selecting one or multiple files at once.
+Like many other computer operating systems, macOS provides a few different ways to select one or multiple files.

-If you’re perplexed by multiple file selection, you’re wholeheartedly recommended to memorize the following Mac selection tips for the sake of your own efficiency and productivity.
+If you’re perplexed by multiple file selection, memorize the following Mac selection tips to increase your efficiency and productivity.

 macOS supports these basic file selection methods: